Furry fandom: Conventions

-Sufficient interest and membership has enabled the creation of many furry conventions in North America and Europe.
-A furry convention is for the fans get together to buy and sell artwork, participate in workshops, wear costumes, and socialize.
-Anthrocon, in 2008 the largest furry convention with more than 5,861 attendees, is estimated to have generated approximately $3 million to Pittsburgh's economy that year.
-Another convention, Further Confusion, held in San Jose each January, closely follows Anthrocon in scale and attendance.
-US$470,000 was raised in conventions for charity from 2000 to 2009.
-As of December 2017, Midwest FurFest is the world's largest furry convention.
+Sufficient interest and membership have enabled the creation of many furry conventions in North America and Europe.
+A furry convention is for the fans to get together to buy and sell artwork, participate in workshops, wear costumes, and socialize.
+Anthrocon, in 2008, the largest furry convention with more than 5,861 attendees, is estimated to have generated approximately $3 million for Pittsburgh's economy that year.
+Another convention, Further Confusion, held in San Jose each January, closely follows Anthrocon in scale and attendance. $470,000 was raised in conventions for charity from 2000 to 2009.
+As of December 2022, Midwest FurFest is the world's largest furry convention.
 It had a self-reported 2019 attendance of 11,019.

 The first known furry convention, ConFurence, is no longer held; Califur has replaced it, as both conventions were based in Southern California.
 A University of California, Davis survey suggested that about 40% of furries had attended at least one furry convention.

 Websites and online communities

-The internet contains a multitude of furry websites and online communities, such as art community websites Fur Affinity, Inkbunny, SoFurry and Weasyl; social networking sites Furry 4 Life and FurNation; and WikiFur, a collaborative furry wiki.
+The internet contains a multitude of furry websites and online communities, such as art community websites Fur Affinity, Inkbunny, SoFurry, and Weasyl; and WikiFur, a collaborative furry wiki.
+Furry news websites include flayrah and Dogpatch Press.

 There are several webcomics featuring animal characters created by or for furry fans; as such, they may be referred to as furry comics.
 One such comic, T.H.E.
 Fox, was first published on CompuServe in 1986, predating the World Wide Web by several years, while another, Kevin and Kell by Bill Holbrook, has been awarded both a Web Cartoonists' Choice Award and an Ursa Major Award.

+The Ursa Major Award is given in the field of furry fandom works and is the main award in the field of anthropomorphism.
+It has been awarded to many comics and animated series over the years, including Helluva Boss (2021), Beastars (2020), BNA: Brand New Animal (2020), Centaurworld (2021), Aggretsuko (2020), Kipo and the Age of Wonderbeasts (2020), and Odd Taxi (2021).
+Helluva Boss episodes "Murder Family" (2020), "Loo Loo Land" (2020), and "The Circus" (2022) were nominated for the "Best Dramatic Series" category.
+Some of these series also feature LGBT characters, such as Helluva Boss and Kipo and the Age of Wonderbeasts.

+IT industry and tech

+It is often suggested that "furries run the internet", as members of the furry community are overrepresented in the IT industry, often in senior or other important positions.